amolpalwe2002/Learn-Javascript/readme.md

 ```
 ## forIn and forOf loop in JS
 ```
-// forOf is used for objects
+// forOf is used for arrays
 const companies = ["Google", "Amazon", "Facebook", "Apple"];

 for(let company of companies){